Detailed course offerings (Time Schedule) are available for

 View course details in MyPlan: ESS 312

 Introduction to the early record of life on earth.
 Environmental factors leading to life's diversification.
-The role of life in biomineralization.
-The history of biodiversity.
-The role of life in landform and soil formation.
+The role of life in biomineralization and biogeochemical cycles.
+The influence of life on modern environments.
 Laboratory exercises demonstrate specimens and techniques.
-Prerequisite: minimum 2.0 in either CHEM 142 or CHEM 145; minimum 2.0 in ESS 213.
+Prerequisite: a minimum grade of 2.0 in either CHEM 142 or CHEM 145; and a minimum grade of 2.0 in ESS 213.
 Offered: A.

 View course details in MyPlan: ESS 313